 We will also be working directly with our core suppliers on reducing labour exploitation risks, and actions that they can take as individuals to tackle modern slavery.
 This will be through webinars and online training sessions, with follow-up work to establish that they are confident in tackling the risks of modern slavery in their operations.

 Worldwide, food systems have been under immense pressure because of COVID-19; especially agriculture, and food and beverage processors.
 This will likely have created opportunities for unscrupulous groups to push forward victims of forced labour, where recruitment processes have been sped up or bypassed in an attempt to rapidly fulfil labour requirements, or where procurement of products has undergone a lower threshold of risk assessment.

 We have made sure to maintain the same high standard in our internal policies, due diligence and risk assessments as we did pre-pandemic, to ensure that the risk of modern slavery and human trafficking in Riverford operations and our supply chain is minimised.
-While the UK lockdown meant that physical supplier visits weren’t possible during March and April of the 2019-20 financial year, we maintained contact with ‘virtual’ visits via video messaging to ensure we had our ear to the ground with our suppliers as much as we could.
+While the UK lockdowns meant that physically visiting suppliers weren’t possible for a lot of the 2020/21 financial year, we maintained contact through ‘virtual visits’, using video calls to ensure that we had our ear to the ground with our suppliers as much as possible.

 As a business that strives to help people find fulfilment, dignity and pride their work, Riverford will continue to champion fairness in our own operations and supply chain.

 This statement has been approved by the Riverford Board of Directors.

 GLAA, 2017.
 Modern slavery. [online] Available at: http://www.gla.gov.uk/who-we-are/modern-slavery/